wiktorpiela/data_analysis/election_2020_supplement.md

 # Cities

-In general report I did basic analysis on election results in 15 the most inhabited cities in Poland and who on there.
+In general report I did basic analysis on election results in 15 the most inhabited cities in Poland and who won there.
 Then, the most important insight was that liberal candidate (Trzaskowski) won in 14 of 15 cities what shows unequivocal tendency.
 But now I consider the same matter but more expand and carefully having all of cities (not only 15